biosustain/dsp_microbialFoodsCatalog/README.md

-# Buildin a Microbial Foods MAG dataset and a Microbial foods gene catalog
+# Building a Microbial Foods MAG dataset and a Microbial foods gene catalog
 Here we are gathering code and documentation to build a microbial foods MAG dataset and a microbial foods gene catalog

 We are uptdating documentation about all the datasets and samples considered.